datopian/playbook/support/README.md

 ## Tools

-Our support setup is very simple, using Google Group features for multi-party email addresses, a static static web frontend, and some custom applications in Twilio for phone number management.
+Our support setup is very simple, using Google Group features for multi-party email addresses, a static web frontend, and some custom applications in Twilio for phone number management.

 ### Web